Fresh Strawberry Buttercream Cupcakes

 To make real buttercream, you start with egg yolks and whip them until they’re very pale.
 Then you take a super hot sugar syrup and whisk it into the pale egg yolks with a mixer, until it gets super light and runny, like this.

 Then you beat in the butter a little bit at a time until the buttercream is light and fluffy, and you add in the strawberry puree.

 Pipe it onto some vanilla cupcakes (I make these white velvet cupcakes by Rose Levy Beranbaum and they’re incredible.
 I don’t bother making any other kind of white cupcake because I don’t think it can get better than this).

 Top with some halved strawberries to make them look extra pretty.
 Enjoy!

-- 1 dozen vanilla cupcakes (I always make these white velvet cupcakes, they're the best I've ever had)
+1 dozen vanilla cupcakes (I always make these white velvet cupcakes, they're my favorite)

 2 tbsp freshly squeezed lemon juice

 1/2 cup water

 Combine the chopped fresh strawberries with the sugar and lemon juice, and give it a good stir.
 Let it sit for 15 minutes at room temperature.
 This is called macerating, and we are softening the strawberries and intensifying their flavor.